jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 may default to installing kernelspecs in your home directory.
 These will need to be moved system-wide to ensure that they are accessible.

-You can see where your kernelspecs are with:
+To see where your kernelspecs are, you can use the following command:

 ```bash
 jupyter kernelspec list